joelzeal/topcare-admin-angularjs/README.md

 # topcare-admin-angularjs
-ASP.NET and Angularjs for topcare
+ASP.NET WebApi, Entity Framework, Angularjs and MS SQL Server 2014

 This is work in progress...